 Human Dignity Initiative

-Notre Dame Preparatory High School is “dedicated to the promotion of academic excellence and the pursuit of holiness through the shared values of Reverence, Respect, & Responsibility, out of love for Jesus Christ.”
+We are dedicated to the promotion of academic excellence and the pursuit of holiness through the shared values of Reverence, Respect, & Responsibility, out of love for Jesus Christ.
 The three charisms present in our mission statement -- Reverence, Respect, and Responsibility -- serve as touchstones for our long-range, strategic planning while guiding our daily work.
 They are the pillars of our Integral Student Outcomes (ISOs) and are present in every classroom and office on campus.
 They are more than just words on a wall; they are aspirational reminders of who we must be.

 While the ISOs guide our thinking and actions, we are also mindful of the ways in which our community presents to the larger world and the reputation of NDP in the minds of others.
 Recognizing this, we also believe all are made in the image of God (Genesis 1:27).
 The word catholic means “universal.”
 As a community, we stand firm in our faith especially in regard to the events happening in our world today.
 Expanding upon Father Kurt’s Prayer for Justice (see right), NDP has convened a Steering Committee composed of faculty, staff, parents, students, alumni, and administrators to oversee a systemic equity audit and guide stakeholders to lead the initiative.
 Their efforts will involve addressing all of the ways in which human dignity is subjugated and trivialized -- racism/ethnicity, sexism/genderism, ageism, ableism, sizeism, classism, country of origin, citizenship status, linguistic profiling, religious persecution, xenophobia...sadly, the list is long.